-This volume applies to all development requiring development consent on, in or over land to which this plan applies within the Wollondilly Local Government Area.
+This volume applies to all development requiring development consent on, in or over land within the Wollondilly Local Government Area.

 The volumes of this plan each identify the contexts in which they apply.
 Developments may be subject to more than one volume of this plan.
 If there is an inconsistency between the volumes of this plan then the earlier volume shall prevail over the later volume.
 For example, if there is an inconsistency between Volumes 2 and 5, Volume 2 would prevail because it is found earlier in this plan.